Last Updated on

 Both West Point Military Academy and the nearby Storm King Art Center are other essential stops for any fall road trip along the Hudson River.
 The view of the river from the campus of West Point is breathtaking.
 At the 500 acre world-renowned Storm King Art Center, families can walk outdoors among spectacular art sculptures.

 Is travel all about the food for you?
-The Catskills are a foodie paradise: Follow The Food: A Fun Way For Families To Explore NY State’s Catskill Mountains
+The Catskills are a foodie paradise: Family Fun In New York State’s Catskill Mountains

 6. Channel the Olympic Spirit